Public Service Clinics

 Step 4: Participation Fee (February and June)

 The Public Service Clinic participation fee is $1,500 per project payable in two installments of $750.
-The first payment is due upon signing a letter of agreement (January or February) and the second is due upon acceptance of the final product (June).
+The first payment is due upon signing a letter of agreement (February) and the second is due upon acceptance of the final product (June).

 Limited financial assistance is available to organizations that cannot afford to pay the full fee.
 Those agencies can request assistance as part of the online proposal process.
 Please note that this process is competitive.